 So how come a small country like Hungary speaks a completely unrelated language to all of its neighbors?

 Most researchers agree that the Ugric people that went and settled in modern-day Hungary originally came from Western Siberia, south of the Ural mountains.
 However, around 2500-3000 years ago, many of these people began leaving this region.

-The Magyar people established a strong hold on the region, and has kept it since then.
+The Magyar people established a strong dominance on the region and have kept it since then.
 They're the modern Hungarian people we know today.